-When we speak of RTL simulation in FireSim, we are generally referring to metasimulation: simulating the FireSim simulator's RTL, typically using VCS or Verilator.
-In contrast, we we'll refer to native simulation of the target's RTL as target-level simulation.
+When discussing RTL simulation in FireSim, we are generally referring to metasimulation: simulating the FireSim simulator's RTL, typically using VCS or Verilator.
+In contrast, we'll refer to simulation of the target's unmodified (by GoldenGate decoupling, host and target transforms) RTL as target-level simulation.
 Target-level simulation in Chipyard is described at length here.

-Meta-simulation is the most productive way to catch bugs before generating an AGFI, and a means for reproducing bugs seen on the FPGA.
+Metasimulation is the most productive way to catch bugs before generating an AGFI, and a means for reproducing bugs seen on the FPGA.
 By default, metasimulation uses an abstract but fast model of the host: the FPGA's DRAM controllers are modeled with DRAMSim2, the PCI-E subsystem is not simulated, instead the driver presents DMA and MMIO traffic directly via verilog DPI.
 Since FireSim simulations are robust against timing differences across hosts, target behavior observed in an FPGA-hosted simulation should be exactly reproducible in a metasimulation.